capital-G/supercollider-wiki/Recording-in-SuperCollider-(WIP).md

 *This is a draft of a new comprehensive guide to recording in SC.
 Unfortunately the most important part, non-real-time recording, is currently incomplete.*

-Recording in SuperCollider can be complex. blah blah blah finish this intro

-## Recording with `s.record` ##
+## Recording with `Server:record` ##

-Assuming `s` is your server, this is how you record in SuperCollider:
+After making sure the server is booted, this is how you record in SuperCollider:

-    s.record;
+    Server.default.record;

 That's it.
-To stop recording, run `s.stopRecording` or hit Cmd+Period.
+To stop recording, run `Server.default.stopRecording` or hit Cmd+Period.
 SuperCollider outputs the recording to an AIFF file whose path is printed in the post window.

+(By default, the global variable `s` refers to `Server.default`, so in all code samples in this document, you may replace `Server.default` with `s` if you're lazy.
+It's shorter, but also less robust, since the variable `s` can be reassigned.)

 If you're using SCIDE, it's even easier — if you open the "Language" menu on the toolbar or click on the server status bar, "Start recording" and "Stop recording" are available as menu items.
 The server status bar also has an "R" symbol that turns red if the server is recording.